camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/25-job-executor-on-apache-tomcat-7.html.md

 each job executor allocates a UUID which is used for identifying locked job ownership in the job table.
 Hence in a two node cluster, the job executors may total up to 20 concurrent threads of execution.

+### Configuration

+The core pool size, queue size, maximum pool size and keep-alive-time can be configured in the <code>bpm-platform.xml</code>.
+After configuring the job-acquisitions it is possible to set the values with the help of a <code>&lt;properties&gt;</code>
+tag.
+The correct syntax can be found in the [references](ref:api-references/deployment-descriptors/#tags-job-executor-configuration).